BaharaJr/api-docs/docs/users/reports/report.md

 ii.
 Health Training Institutions

 This report provides detailed information of registered health trainning institutions in the country.
-To view this report do the following.
+To view this report follow the steps below.

 1. From the 'Select report group tab', select 'Pre-service'